 Here is a list of a few of our favorite audiobooks:

 - Mr. Putter & Tabby by Cynthia Rylant and Narrated by John McDonough (We love all things, Mr. Putter.)

 - Cowgirl Kate & Cocoa By Erica Silverman and Narrated by Elizabeth Morton

 - Maybelle Goes to Tea by Katie Speck and Narrated by Peggy Price

 - Marsupial Sue Presents “The Runaway Pancake” by John Lithgow (We really enjoyed the book.
 The pictures were hilarious.
 My girls run around singing the pancake song. )

-If you enjoyed listening to the audiobooks but don’t feel like having stacks of CDs laying around, look at your local library or try a subscription based service like Audible on Amazon.
-It can make car rides or doctors appointments more fun, just make sure you bring the headphones.
-If you’re not sure, your kids will give audio books a try, then try the 30 day free trial of Audible or sign up for Audible Gold.
+If you enjoyed listening to the audiobooks but didn’t feel like having stacks of CDs lying around, look at your local library or try a subscription-based service like Audible on Amazon.
+It can make car rides or doctor’s appointments more fun; just make sure you bring the headphones.
+If you’re not sure, your kids will give audiobooks a try, then try the 30-day-free trial of Audible or sign up for Audible Gold.